 Missing Windows 10 StarField screensaver [SOLVED]

-If you don't remember this retro screensaver by its name, "StarField simulation", is was a type of flying through space screensaver that old Windows had preinstalled by Microsoft.
+If you don't remember this retro screensaver by its name, "StarField simulation", it was a type of flying through space screensaver that old Windows had preinstalled by Microsoft.

 How can I bring that space screen saver back to Windows 10 / Win7?

-- Copy the screen saver from a trusted Windows XP or even Windows 2000 computer
+- A. If you have access to a trusted Windows XP or even Windows 2000 computer:

 - Copy SSSTARS.SCR from the SYSTEM32 directory on a Windows XP machine to a flash drive.

-- If you have a 64bit operating system, insted of the SYSTEM32 folder, copy it into the SysWOW64 folder (usually: C:\Windows\SysWOW64\)
+- If you have a 64bit operating system, instead of the SYSTEM32 folder, copy it into the SysWOW64 folder (usually: C:\Windows\SysWOW64\)

-- You will be able then to select and configure the StarField screensaver from diplay properties of the control panel.
+- You will be able then to select and configure the StarField screensaver from the display properties of the control panel.

-- If you don't have access to a Windows XP computer, you can use an alternative screensaver
+- B. If you don't have access to a trusted Windows XP computer, you can use an alternative screensaver

 Now that you know the StarField simulation screensaver filename (SSSTARS.SCR) it is tempting to search the internet and download a copy of it, and avoid of powering on a trusted old Windows XP computer.
 E.g. a user might offer the screensaver file from his dropbox/onedrive/g-drive account.